andres160/stixx-data-api/README.md

 ## Start the app

-To test the API, install the required dependencies within requirements.txt on a virtual environment and run the following command on the terminal at the main app location:
+To test the API locally, install the required dependencies within requirements.txt on a virtual environment and run the following command on the terminal at the main app location:

 uvicorn main:app --reload